microsoft/CsWinRT/src/Samples/AuthoringDemo/README.md

 * [.NET 6](https://dotnet.microsoft.com/download/dotnet/6.0)
 * Visual Studio 2022

 **Note**: This sample can be modified to target .NET 5 and Visual Studio 2019.
-This involves editing the `TargetFramework` properties to target `net5.0-windows10.0.19041.0`.
+This involves editing the `TargetFramework` properties to target `net5.0-windows10.0.19041.0` and using a C#/WinRT version < 2.0.

 ## Building and running the sample